wabkur/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-script that prints a square
+script that prints the addition of 2 integers